How to Get Sober, Step by Step

 1. Acknowledge You Have a Problem

 “Admit you have a problem” is a common refrain, but that’s because it remains the single most important aspect of recovery.
 You have to acknowledge to yourself and others that you have a problem that’s out of your control in order to make it better.
+Various factors can contribute to the development of addiction, making it important to recognize the complexity of substance use disorders.

 Dual Diagnosis for Addiction and Mental Health Disorders